CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ### Configuration

-To configure the AIP Console plugin, go to the "Configure System" page in the "Manage Jenkins" page.
+To configure the CAST Imaging jenkins plugin, go to the "Configure System" page in the "Manage Jenkins" page.

 <img src="doc/images/configure_system_menu_item.png" alt="global configuration page location" style="zoom:50%;" />

 On this page, go to the **AIP Console global configuration** section and enter the following required elements :

-* *AIP Console URL* : The URL to access the AIP Console server.
+* *AIP Console URL* : The URL to access the CAST Imaging server.
 Make sure that this address is accessible from the Jenkins Server and the Jenkins Node that might run the plugin as well.
-* *API Key* : The API key that will be used to authenticate to AIP Console.
+* *API Key* : The API key that will be used to authenticate to CAST Imaging.
-* *Timeout* : A global timeout setting in seconds before calls to AIP Console will be considered in error.
+* *Timeout* : A global timeout setting in seconds before calls to CAST Imaging will be considered in error.
-* *verbose* : When checked, the AIP Console logs will also be displayed on the build's log.
-Uncheck this to prevent displaying the entirety of the AIP Console job execution to be displayed during the build.
+* *verbose* : When checked, the CAST Imaging logs will also be displayed on the build's log.
+Uncheck this to prevent displaying the entirety of the CAST Imaging job execution to be displayed during the build.

 ![Global configuration page](./doc/images/global_config_page.png)

 ### Using different AIP Console URL and API Key

 Should you require to target a specific AIP Node instance that differs from the global configuration in Jenkins, you can specify the URL and an API Key by opening the "Advanced Settings" options.
-Note that you will have to manually set them for each build steps that require targeting a specific AIP Console Instance.
+Note that you will have to manually set them for each build steps that require targeting a specific CAST Imaging Instance.

 ![Step specific AIP Console URL and API Key configuration](./doc/images/custom_URL_ApiKey.png)